saygoweb/imscp-letsencrypt/README.md

 1. Upload the plugin through the plugin management interface
 2. Install the plugin through the plugin management interface

+## How to Help

+* Report issues you find in our [GitHub Issue Tracker](https://github.com/saygoweb/imscp-letsencrypt/issues).
+Please report with as much detail as you can.
+Simply saying "It doesn't work" will gain you sympathy, but not a lot else.
+* Want do contribute code?
+Go right ahead, fork the project on GitHub, pull requests are welcome.

 ## License

 ```